What movie only made $20 dollars?

 Q: Will the film’s creators face financial repercussions?

 A: The financial impact on the film’s creators will depend on various factors, such as the budget of the movie and any contractual agreements in place.
-However, it is likely that the film’s poor performance will make it challenging for the creators to secure future funding for their projects.
+However, it is likely that the film’s poor performance will have a negative impact on future funding opportunities for the filmmakers.

 Conclusion: